dhuppenkothen/data-visualization-tutorial/_episodes/02-bestpractices.md

 Well done!
 I am going to bet that together, you came up with a pretty comprehensive list of best practices!
 Now let's delve a little deeper into those principles, and *why* they work.

+> ## Best Practices for Group Exercises
+>
+> * **Share space and time**: All of our exercises are time-bounded.
+That means you are all
+> collectively responsible for making sure everyone in your group gets a chance to participate.
+> Keep this in mind when sharing ideas and discussing projects!
+> * **Listen to each other**: Give each other space to speak, without interrupting or talking
+> over who is currently speaking.
+If someone tends to monopolize time, gently remind them
+> to share the time
+> * **Encourage one another**: Everyone here comes to this tutorial with a different background
+> and different experiences.
+Some of you might have learned about this topic before, others might
+> not.
+Invite especially the junior members of your group to participate, but don't put anyone
+> on the spot, and appreciate the experiences that everyone brings to the table.
+> * **Use positive and inclusive language**: Avoid value judgments in your language, like "this
+> is stupid" or "I can't believe you don't know this".
+These statements are exclusionary, and
+> not helpful!
+There are other subtle language cues that sound harmless, but might make it harder
+> for your group members to participate, like "This is easy" or "simple", or "You can *just* [...]".
+> Be on the lookout for that language.
+> * **It's okay to slip up**: Slip-ups will happen.
+If someone calls you out, thank them for their
+> feedback, move on and do better next time!
+{: .callout}

 {% include links.md %}